JoeyJaySWE/Custom-Battle-Royal/README.md

 # Custom Battle Royal

-Handing for my course in C# during my first year at YRGO.
+Hand-in for my course in C# during my first year at YRGO.

 ## What is this?